sagemath/trac_to_gh/Issue 3075.md

 # Issue 3075: notebook -- add a "test" option

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3075

 Original creator: was